 When working out fanout designs with Altium Designer, it’s important to keep the Fanout Control rule in mind (in the Routing category).
 The way this rule works is that it provides options when fanning out surface mount components connecting signal and/or power plane nets.
 In high-density designs (as are often the case with modern BGAs), routing space is especially tight, and this rule will become your best friend in helping to successfully route your board.

-With easy to use PCB design software, in 20 years you’ll be able to tell your younger co-workers about how straightforward PCB design was ‘back in your day’.
+With easy to use PCB design software, in 20 years you’ll be able to tell your younger co-workers about how straightforward PCB design guidelines were ‘back in your day’.

 Check out Altium Designer in action...